fmitchell/jTweet-oauth/README.md

 1. First you will need to create a developer account at https://dev.twitter.com/
 2. Next you need to create a new application under My Applications
 3. Make sure to set the url to the website you intend to use this plugin on
-*Note* If you want to use this locally then set the url to something like http://localhost/myTestPage.php
+*Note:* If you want to use this locally then set the url to something like http://localhost/myTestPage.php
 4. Finally go to the OAuth tool tab for the application and copy / paste the four keys at the top into the file php/oAuth.php.

 You have now succesfully setup OAuth with twitter.